AnnaRyb/markdownrepo/README.md

-# Session Replay, an eagle-eyed error detection tool
+# Session Replay Tutorial for an accurate and early error detection.

 Have you ever wondered if it is possible to detect 	[application](https://www.dynatrace.com/support/help/how-to-use-dynatrace/real-user-monitoring/basic-concepts/applications) flaws in a split second?
 >It is now possible with the [Session Replay](https://www.dynatrace.com/support/help/how-to-use-dynatrace/real-user-monitoring/basic-concepts/session-replay) feature that is a  video recording from the entire [user session](https://www.dynatrace.com/support/help/how-to-use-dynatrace/real-user-monitoring/basic-concepts/user-session), formed as a sequence of [user actions](https://www.dynatrace.com/support/help/how-to-use-dynatrace/real-user-monitoring/basic-concepts/user-actions) and their further analysis.
 >>This is how it works.
+Discover the functionality in only 5 steps.

   **Example scenario**
   >Imagine an online shop, www.performancewear.com that sells clothing and accessories through a single-page application running on Amazon AWS.